onhalfway/weijiacheng/docs/contents/wjch/en/youtube/worldComEdu/Vocabulary-Level-B-05.md

 # UNIT 2 Rocks | Lesson 5 Let's use a Rock

+- Focus on We use rocks in many ways.
 - <https://youtu.be/V7jqAFU89Tc>

 - [UNIT 2 Rocks | Lesson 5 Let's use a Rock](#unit-2-rocks--lesson-5-lets-use-a-rock)